Glendale Community College, Glendale, CA

 California State University, Los Angeles, CA

-After transferring from Glendale Community College to Cal-State LA I have studied there for about 2 years.
-The experience was rewarding, but unfortunately due to family situation I had to stop school and go to work full time.
-So as a result I am about 1 year shy of my Bachelor’s degree.
-Luckily so far, it had not hindered me in my employment opportunities.
-I think initially my 4.0 GPA help me get the jobs, while later on most employers would simply focus on the work experience.
+I had to stop school in order to succeed at this job.
+So as a result, I was about 1 year shy of getting my Bachelor’s degree from a US university.
+Luckily so far, it has not hindered me in my employment opportunities.
+I think initially my 4.0 GPA helped me get the jobs, while later on most employers would simply focus on the work experience.
 Given the opportunity I would still love to go back to school, but it’s very different when you are older and working on several concurrent projects.
 Time will tell how this turns out.